Skip to main content

 Finding Statistics and Data Related to Rural Health

-This guide will help you locate and fairly and accurately use statistics and data in order to:
+This guide will help you locate and accurately use statistics and data to:

 • Inform decision-making related to service delivery and policy

-For a comprehensive look at major rural-relevant statistical sources, please also see RHIhub's Data Sources & Tools Relevant to Rural Health.
+Many providers of rural-relevant data rely on the same small number of federal data sets for their data products.
+For a comprehensive look at major rural-relevant statistical sources, see our Data Sources & Tools Relevant to Rural Health.
 This list includes data sources focused on healthcare services, health status, demographics, and social determinants of health.
-For each source, it identifies the topics covered, ease of use, geographic level of data, and update frequency.
+For each source it identifies the topics covered, ease of use, geographic level of data, and update frequency.

 Frequently Asked Questions